KNN-DBSCAN: a DBSCAN in high dimensions: Conclusions

+Another advantage of \dbsc{} is that after constructing the $k$-NNG, the algorithm can efficiently handle any combination of input parameters $\epsilon$ and $minPt \leq k$ without the need to re-query neighbors from the beginning.
+This method can be considerably more efficient in practice compared to existing parallel DBSCAN implementations, as constructing $k$-NNG (or $\epsilon$-NNG for DBSCAN) generally takes more time than the clustering itself.
+For instance, in our implementation, building the $k$-NNG for a 64 million 5D dataset with $k=100$ takes 400 times longer than the clustering process (see \Cref{s:scaling} for details).

-Our implementation uses a lock-free shared memory algorithm (using OpenMP) and an MPI-based distributed algorithm.
-To minimize communication costs, we also use an approximate MST algorithm (as opposed to the correct MST of the graph).
-We show that this approximation doesn't change the clustering result (\secref{s:algorithms}).
-We evaluate our implementation on several synthetic and real datasets in~\secref{s:results}.
-A scaling example of our implementation is given in~\figref{fig:strong_32D}.
+Our parallel implementation of \dbsc{} uses a lock-free shared memory algorithm (in OpenMP) and MPI-based distributed algorithm.
+To minimize communication costs, we also use an approximate MST algorithm (as opposed to the exact MST of the graph).
+We show that this approximation doesn't change the clustering quality in \secref{s:inexact-mst}.